StarlingUAS/ProjectStarling/docs/other/related_projects_and_links.md

 link - [https://github.com/StarlingUAS/Murmuration](https://github.com/StarlingUAS/Murmuration)

-This repository contains all of the docker-compose and kubernetes deployment files.
+This repository contains the main Command Line Interface and all of the docker-compose and kubernetes deployment files.
 These deployment files rely on a number of the containers in this file.

 ### Starling Simple Offboard